SubAnony/LITune_SIGMOD_25/README.md

-# LITune ICDE 2025 Setup and Evaluation Guide
+# LITune SIGMOD 2025 Setup and Evaluation Guide

 This is the code repo for Paper **A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning-Enhanced Approach**